MaterializeInc/terraform-provider-materialize/docs/resources/organization_role.md

 page_title: "materialize_organization_role Resource - terraform-provider-materialize"
 subcategory: ""
 description: |-
   Manages a custom organization role in Materialize Cloud.
 The role is scoped to the authenticated organization.
 Its JWT key is set to its name on creation.
-This does not create a database role.
+Materialize creates two reserved, built-in roles: Organization Admin (key MaterializePlatformAdmin) and Organization Member (key MaterializePlatform).
+You cannot edit or delete them with this resource, but you can assign them to SCIM groups with materialize_scim_group_roles using Admin or Member.
+This resource does not create a database role.
 Requires organization role management to be enabled and an Organization Admin app password.
 ---

 # materialize_organization_role (Resource)

 Manages a custom organization role in Materialize Cloud.
 The role is scoped to the authenticated organization.
 Its JWT key is set to its name on creation.
-This does not create a database role.
+Materialize creates two reserved, built-in roles: Organization Admin (key MaterializePlatformAdmin) and Organization Member (key MaterializePlatform).
+You cannot edit or delete them with this resource, but you can assign them to SCIM groups with materialize_scim_group_roles using Admin or Member.
+This resource does not create a database role.
 Requires organization role management to be enabled and an Organization Admin app password.

 ## Example Usage